Dengue cases are surging in mainland France: what do you need to know?

 Ministry of Solidarity and Health

-The virus that causes dengue fever is transmitted by mosquito species belonging to the Aedes genus, which includes the tiger mosquito (Aedes albopictus).
-Since it was first detected in France in 2004 in Menton, this small black mosquito with a white-striped body and legs, native to Southeast Asia and the Indian Ocean, has continued to expand its range in France.
+The virus that causes dengue fever is transmitted by mosquito species belonging to the genus Aedes, which includes the Asian tiger mosquito (Aedes albopictus).
+However, since it was first detected in France in 2004 in Menton, this small black mosquito with white stripes on its body and legs—native to Southeast Asia and the Indian Ocean—has continued to expand its range in France.

-In less than 20 years, it has invaded 67 of the 96 metropolitan departments (compared to only 58 in 2020!).
-Its spread across the entire territory is inexorable.
+In less than 20 years, it has spread to 67 of the 96 metropolitan departments (compared to just 58 in 2020!).
+Its spread across the entire country is unstoppable.

 Close-up photo of a female tiger mosquito feeding